 Click here to expand/collapse more articles by Neil BILLYARD.

-Alison is a Tax Director at KPMG and has over 10 years corporate tax experience in advising both inbound and outbound clients on a range of international tax issues.
+Alison Young is a Director in KPMG’s Tax Division group and has over 10 years corporate tax experience in advising both inbound and outbound clients on a range of international tax issues.
 During her career, Alison has specialised in advising on the controlled foreign company and foreign investment fund rules for outbound Australian multinationals, in addition to broader funding, holding and repatriation issues for a range of clients in the property, mining, manufacturing and services industries.
-Current at 31 March 2009
+Alison has

 Click here to expand/collapse more articles by Alison YOUNG.